Turn scattered AI use into approved workflows your firm can trust

 Find your own level in two minutes.
 Free.

 No email wall, no sales call, no catch.
-Eight questions, two minutes, and you get your own AI readiness level: where you personally sit on the five-level ladder, and what the next level up looks like.Most people come out a level or two below where they assumed they were.
+Eight questions, two minutes, and you get your own AI readiness level and a clear next step.
+ARL 3 is the individual ceiling; the top two levels are team achievements.Most people come out a level or two below where they assumed they were.
 I think that gap is worth knowing, and worth showing to the person who can actually act on it.
 When you finish, you can send your result straight up to whoever runs the business, with the context already written for you.

 See the whole team, not just yourself